mysteryx93/Modern.Net-Tutorial/README.md

 But WAIT!
 There is one more option: [Avalonia UI](https://avaloniaui.net/).
 A rewrite of WPF with all the modernizations of UWP and WinUI that works on all platforms: Windows, Linux, MacOS, and soon iOS, Android and even Blazor.
 It is mature enough for commercial use.

+**Although the tools presented here are very powerful, not many people are using this combination of tools because of the sharp learning curve, and the help online is limited.
+I'm hoping that this tutorial will help grow the community.**

 ### My Setup

 I got tired of Windows taking ownership of our computer and dumped it ahead of Windows 11's release.
 I'm using Linux; if you're a programmer, Arch-based is a good option to be cutting-edge.
 I choose [Garuda Linux](https://garudalinux.org/) and love it (but do NOT install arch-based for your wife and grand-ma!).
 I got Windows in a VM and rarely use it at all.
 This forced me to modernize all my apps.